-- How to Get There: From the airport (35km, 60-minute drive), there is little choice except overpriced pre-paid taxis.
-The nearest major train station is at Margao (Madgaon), 16km away (30-minute drive).
+- How to Get There: From the airport (35 km), there is little choice except overpriced pre-paid taxis.
+The nearest major train station is at Margao (Madgaon), 15 km away.

 - Handy to: Facilities and beaches at Cavelossim and Mobor.

 Holiday Inn Resort, Goa – The Basics

 - Guests: Mostly westerners on packaged tours staying for a week or more.
 Plenty of families.

 - Views: All rooms and suites face the internal gardens and not the sea.

 - Parking: Plenty of secure spaces behind the gates.
 A definite bonus for those traveling by car.

 - How to Book: Booking.com will have the best rates.

 - Website: holidayinngoa.com